JackDanna/FogentRoleplayTemplate/README.md

 All magic needs a Spellcasting Focus to be cast through wether a wizard's staff, a druid's focus, or even a character's own body.
 Just about anything can be made into a Spellcasting Focus from a narrative perspective, but it is up to the Narrator to decide if their are any restrictions in their magic system/setting.

-Spellcasting Focuses often have Skill Base Dice Tier Effects on them that influence the magic skills cast through it, assuming they apply to that skill.
+Spellcasting Focuses often have Skill Base Dice Effects on them that influence the magic skills cast through it, assuming they apply to that skill.

 ## Spells